 When it comes to creating digital signage content, we like to think of Channels in the same way, as a means by which to separate content.
 Except that rather than organizing your content by genre, you might instead look at an area of the business like HR, or Marketing, or you might look at location, theme or even campaign type.

 At ScreenCloud, we introduced the Channels feature earlier this year to give you a way to organize your digital signage content more easily.
 In this guide we’ll show you how it works, and how you can begin thinking about your own content design when using Channels.

-Channels help you to organize all of your digital signage content by theme, department, user or content type.
-You might have a Channel that centralizes your “Corporate” messages, then individual Channels for Sales, Marketing or HR.
+Channels in ScreenCloud help you to organize all of your digital signage content by theme, department, user or content type.
+You might have a Channel that centralizes your “Corporate” messaging, then individual Channels for Sales, Marketing or HR.

-In retail, you might have Channels for different months, or for different audiences, like weekday vs weekend.
+In retail, you might have Channels for different campaigns, or for different audiences depending on where they’re located.

 The more targeted content is, the more likely it is to retain attention.
 Imagine working as a Software Developer and having to watch a marketing message every time you go to make a coffee.
 Now imagine that message was giving you a real time status update of your business-critical performance systems, or a countdown to how many days you have left until your security audit.

 Wouldn’t that make the screen worth watching?
 Channels help you to get more targeted in what you’re showing, and where.